 This handbook is one of a series of four produced for the Acquisition Research Program (ARP) at the Naval Postgraduate School.
-The purpose of the ARP Handbook Series is to provide helpful information in a user friendly format to assist graduate students and others in improving their research and writing skills.
+The purpose of the ARP Handbook Series is to provide helpful information in a user-friendly format to assist graduate students and others in improving their research and writing skills.

-The ARP Handbook Series includes:
+The ARP Handbook Series includes the following:

-- Analysis Planning Methodology: For Theses, Joint Applied Projects & MBA Research Reports - Writing Style & English Usage - APA Citation Style (6th edition) - Effective Tables, Figures & Frequently Used Terms
+- Analysis Planning Methodology: For Theses, Joint Applied Projects, & MBA Research Reports - Writing Style & English Usage - Effective Tables, Figures, & Frequently Used Terms

-For additional copies, please visit the Acquisition Research Program Office at the Graduate School of Business & Public Policy in Ingersoll 372.
-The handbook series can also be downloaded from our website, www.acquisitionresearch.org.
+For additional copies, please visit the Acquisition Research Program Office at the Department of Defense Management in Ingersoll 372.
+The handbook series can also be downloaded from our website (www.acquisitionresearch.net).